mp-sec/azure-siem-tutorial/README.md

 # Azure Siem Home Lab Tutorial

 # Forewords
-The goal of this lab is to utilize Azure Virual Machine as a honeypot, and Azure Sentinel, and Azure Log Analytics Workspace to collect log information that will be used to create a heatmap that will display the geolocation of where potential attackers are.
+The goal of this lab is to utilize Azure Virtual Machine as a honeypot, and Azure Sentinel, and Azure Log Analytics Workspace to collect log information that will be used to create a heatmap that will display the geolocation of where potential attackers are.
 This is a way to get SIEM exposure and understanding without paying for software.
 The end result of this lab will look like this in Azure Sentinel:
 ![image](https://user-images.githubusercontent.com/99374038/179326634-e7a2f931-76dd-4fdf-9ac2-3fc2b441d7a3.png)
 There are some things to know before starting this lab:
 - An Azure account and credit card are required.
 This lab utilizes the $200 worth of free credits an Azure account is given to avoid being charged, and the labs resources will be deleted afterwards to prevent any charges, so you don't have to worry about paying anything.